 Recommended Ages: 10-16

-Start Date: Tuesday, Sept 5.
+Start Date: Tuesday, Sept 4, 2018.
 Class runs for 14 weeks.
-Students have 16 weeks to complete the course.
+Students have 2 weeks after the last class is posted to complete all work.
 No live classes- do the lesson plans on YOUR schedule.

 Grading Options: All students receive feedback on submitted work.
 Formal grading is available.